Skip to main content

 A Distributed Ledger Technology (DLT) is an append-only data storage spread across multiple nodes in a network.
 This data is stored in a distributed way, meaning each node has a part or a complete copy of the history.
 DLTs rely on a consensus mechanism to determine if new entries are valid and to synchronize the latest state with other nodes.

 For example, a ledger can be a blockchain, a distributed database, or a file system.
-Examples of DLTs are Ethereum, Hyperledger Fabric, and IPFS.
+Examples of popular DLTs are Ethereum, Hyperledger Fabric, and IPFS.

 Supported DLTs